 Speaking about the keyboard, it is needed to mention the focal underlining of the active section.
 In this case, the button leading further in navigation should be located in the header.
 It gives the possibility to skip several steps and continue working with the content.
 The user should precisely understand where on the screen they are located.
-This achieved by the means of underlining, making contrast borders or background of the active button current location.
+This is achieved by the means of underlining, making contrast borders or background of the active button current location.

 All elements of a hamburger menu, pop-ups, cards, and other similar elements should have distinctive borders and do not cover each other with any elements.
 The same goes for the text blocks that have active elements.

 The possible assistance for persons with tremor is the application of big buttons.